-Updating an enterprise’s security posture to include IoT considerations is a process
+Updating an enterprise’s security posture to include IoT considerations and a zero trust strategy is a process

 The question probably isn’t “if” you’re using IoT, but “how.”
 But in a world filled with increasingly sophisticated hacking threats, the biggest question probably is this: How are you ensuring security of the IoT devices and data on your enterprise network?

 For many enterprises, this question is difficult to answer, because of the sheer volume of IoT deployments coming from not only their IT team, but from the marketing team and other internal departments.
-With our LTE-based edge networking solutions, we see organizations of all shapes, sizes, and industries leveraging IoT in truly innovative ways, especially within these four categories:
+With our LTE- and 5G-based edge networking solutions, we see organizations of all shapes, sizes, and industries leveraging IoT in truly innovative ways, especially within these four categories:

-- Remote Control of Digital Signs — Using LTE to adjust widely distributed public-facing content, such as advertising and promotional messages
+- Remote Control of Digital Signs — Using LTE or 5G to adjust widely distributed public-facing content, such as advertising and promotional messages

-- Remote Monitoring of Video Surveillance — Using LTE to transport mission-critical security footage
+- Remote Monitoring of Video Surveillance — Using LTE or 5G to transport mission-critical security footage

-- Remote Monitoring of IoT Data from Sensors — Using LTE to send IoT data to the cloud or a data center
+- Remote Monitoring of IoT Data from Sensors — Using LTE or 5G to send IoT data to the cloud or a data center

-- Interactive Kiosks for Shopping & Services — Using LTE to deliver dependable Point-of-Sale and other applications
+- Interactive Kiosks for Shopping & Services — Using LTE or 5G to deliver dependable Point-of-Sale and other applications

 Businesses and agencies do not want to say “no” to these opportunities for operational efficiencies, cost savings, and even entirely new business models.
 That said, they think twice about IoT because of the many risks and vulnerabilities to consider, including: